 Graduate study at the University of Rochester School of Medicine and Dentistry means engaging in research and training that informs and shapes the world around us.
 We invite you to explore our numerous graduate degree programs, our facilities and resources, our people, and our community.
 We welcome your application to our school should you choose to apply.

 Prospective students apply for admission to Master's and PhD programs in the University of Rochester's School of Medicine and Dentistry through the Senior Associate Dean of Graduate Education.
 For more information about admissions, see our Ph.D.
 Program and Master's Program admission pages

-Applications for all graduate programs (PhD, MA, and MS) in the Department of Biostatistics and Computational Biology are accepted for matriculation in the Fall semester only.
+Applications for all graduate programs in the Department of Biostatistics and Computational Biology are accepted for matriculation in the Fall semester only.
 New students cannot start the PhD, Master of Arts, or Master of Science degree programs in the Spring.